 If you cannot find a lawyer to help you with these applications, you can apply for bail yourself.
 Bail Immigration for Detainees (BID) have produced a handbook which can help with this.

-The main conditions of release will be a specified address and sureties and a requirement to report regularly at a police station or reporting centre.
+The main conditions of release are likely to be a specified address, perhaps having financial condition supporters, and a requirement to report regularly at a police station or reporting centre.
 Sometimes people are released on condition of being fitted with an electronic tagging device.

 If a period of your detention has been found to be unlawful by the High Court (if the Home Office has not followed its policy on reasonable length of detention, for example) you may be able to seek financial compensation (damages).

 Successful bail applications will include a particular address to live at on release.